jlparkI/mix_T/Documentation/Finite_Mixture_Docs.md

 plt.scatter(np.arange(2,10), bics, color="blue", label="BIC")
 plt.title("Information criteria vs number of clusters for toy dataset") plt.xlabel("Num clusters")
-#Consistent with expectations (in this case), we see an "elbow" for AIC and a clear minimum for BIC at
+#Consistent with expectations (in this case), we see an "elbow" for AIC and BIC at
 #3 clusters.
 The absolute value of these information criteria is not important, the location of the "elbow"
 #or minimum is.
 Note that BIC discriminates much more heavily against models with more parameters.
 ```